kmmsilber/IntegratedResourceSelection/README.md

 ## Integrated resource selection for grassland songbirds
 This repository contains data and code for the manuscript titled "The long shadow of woody encroachment: an integrated approach to modeling grassland songbird habitat".

 Silber, K.M.*, T.J.
-Hefley, H. N. Castro-Miller, Z. R. Ratajczak, W.A.
+Hefley, H. N. Castro-Miller, Z. Ratajczak, W.A.
 Boyle

 *Corresponding author.
 For any questions about the data or code, please contact Katy Silber (ksilber@ksu.edu).